 We have been using the Qt cross platform application framework for more than a decade on various different cross platform projects ranging from desktop applications to resource constrained embedded applications.
 While Qt is generally known as a cross platform user interface GUI framework, it is in fact a very mature C++ framework for developing both embedded and desktop applications in native code that do not have a GUI and are headless, as is Linux daemons and Windows services.
-Native code developments are especially important for higher performance on resource constrained embedded platforms and perform better than higher level interpreted language developments as with C# and Java.
+Native code developments are especially important for higher performance on resource constrained embedded platforms and perform better than higher level interpreted language developments as with C#, Python, and Java.
 We have a recent development experience for a customer on this specific point when running a C# based application using the Mono open source .NET framework for embedded Linux on an embedded platform.

 Web User Interfaces, REST APIs, and Security

 We have used Qt for both embedded and desktop applications, but more typically for our embedded applications, we develop headless applications running under embedded Linux.
 These headless applications provide a web interface as the user interface (UI) to the application, and a REST API interface for upstream control and status.
 These applications include a single tier web server developed in Qt that provides support for the HTTP/S protocol, AJAX PUTS and GETS, REST API support.
 Security for page access and REST API use is based on basic browser authentication in conjuncture with HTTPS.
 User roles based on login credentials provides different views of web content, with role based REST API implementation as either read-only and read-write access.

 Touchscreen User Interfaces